lebauerle/techdegree-project4-gameapp/README.md

 # techdegree-project4-gameapp
-game 'phrase hunter'
+**Game 'phrase hunter'**
-guess the right letters from random phrases!
+A phrase hunter game: guess the right letters from random phrases!
+The HTML elements are created dynamlicly with Javascript.
+After you win/lose the game, you can start again. :+1:
+Used technologies:
+- HTML
+- CSS
+- Javascript+OOP